 What is the curriculum plan?
 We are proposing a learner-centered and project-based curriculum.
 You can visit our website to see how these approaches are delivering extraordinary results among diverse populations around the country, and around the world.
 A future principal will take the lead in working with the community and developing the specific curriculum plans.

 What is the present relationship with KCPS?
-It is one-side, but in a good way.
+It is one-sided, but in a good way.
 We are being fully transparent with KCPS of our process and engagement efforts, knowing we have to show demand and a strategy before they could open discussions with us.
 Very similar to Friends of Hale Cook’s approach, we need to demonstrate that there is significant and unmet demand for a school of this nature.
 At the end of our community engagement efforts and data collection, we will submit our findings to KCPS as well as post it on our website.

 Is this a charter school?
 This school needs “autonomy”.
 Research shows that in the most effective urban schools, school principals make all the teaching and learning decisions.
 This can happen in a variety of school types.
 We are not committed to a type of school; we are committed to school leader autonomy.